-Two letters of recommendation are required for admission from persons able to comment on professional and academic ability.
+Letters of recommendation are required for admission from persons able to comment on professional and academic ability.
+Please verify the number of letters needed for the preferred program.
 They may submit the letters electronically at okcu.edu/graduate/recommendation/ or by mail to the Office of Admissions.